Tyrese Haliburton: Personal life

-Haliburton's father, John, is a referee, but not in the NBA.
 Haliburton is a cousin of former basketball player Eddie Jones, who had a 14-year NBA career and was a three-time NBA All-Star.
 He is also the cousin of current Orlando Magic player Jalen Suggs.
+Haliburton has developed a friendship with Caitlin Clark, a fellow basketball player in the Indiana market; Clark plays for the WNBA's Indiana Fever.